kamran858/Day-1-Band-Name-Generator/README.md

 Python 3
 Basic input/output operations

-📚 Project Context
-This is Day 1 of my 100 Days of Code Python learning journey.
-It focuses on fundamental concepts like variables, user input, and string manipulation.
+## Credits

-Created as part of 100 Days of Code - Python Bootcamp
+“This project is part of the 100 Days of Code: The Complete Python Pro Bootcamp by Dr. Angela Yu.
+I followed the course material to practice and improve my Python skills.”